 That floats on high o’er vales and hills,

 When all at once I saw a crowd,

 Fluttering and dancing in the breeze.

-In the first stanza of the poem, I wandered lonely as a cloud describes the current state of the narrator and his encounter with the field of daffodils.
+The first stanza of the poem, I wandered lonely as a Cloud describes the current state of the narrator and his encounter with the field of daffodils.
 A lot about the meaning of the poem can be taken from this first stanza.
 Notice how the poet, Wordsworth, uses the term “wandered” instead of moving.
-Wandered means to move aimlessly, directionless in wherever the external forces take.
+Wandered means to move aimlessly, directionless wherever the external forces take.

 Meaning: The narrator is describing his loneliness and the lack of direction and happiness in his life.

 But then he says that all at once he saw a crowd, a host of golden daffodils.
 Notice how he has de-personified himself (by calling himself a cloud) and personified the daffodils.
 A sense of surprise hit him as he saw these flowers all at once.
 That got his attention quickly.
 Also, notice how he used golden instead of yellow.
 This was done to signify the color of the daffodils.
 It wasn’t just yellow, it was golden.
 That color was of high worth.
 Fluttering and dancing in the breeze is another instance of personification.

 Deeper Meaning: Notice how the wind is making these colorful daffodils dance and flutter in happiness while the same wind is making the cloud (poet) movie aimlessly melancholy.
 There is a stark contrast between him and the daffodils which are under the same influence.

 Along the margin of a bay: